UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 ### Building ExoTestMachine

+On the host, build the executable:

 $ cd <CANOpenRobotController_directory>
     $ make exe
 ​
+> Note: there are also some additional build rules to build additional tests, which are still to be completed

 The makefile is configured to compile an executable `EXO_ROBOT_2020` using the `arm-linux-gnueabihf-g++` compiler.
 Note that this requires an appropriately configured workbench environment (see "Before you start").

 ### Transferring files to the Linux platform

 The recommended method of transferring files to the BeagleBone is FTP.

-Using an FTP Client (if you do not have one - or a preferred client, [FileZilla](https://filezilla-project.org/) is reasonable), connect to the BeagleBone.
+Using an FTP Client on the Host (if you do not have one - or a preferred client, [FileZilla](https://filezilla-project.org/) is reasonable), connect to the target (the BeagleBone).
 By default, when the BeagleBone is connected to a computer using USB, it is configured to:

 - **IP Address:** 192.168.7.2 (Windows) or 192.168.6.2 (OSX)
 - **Username:** debian
 - **Password:** temppwd

-Using the client, transfer the built executable in `build/EXO_ROBOT_2020`, along with the contents of the `initRobot` folder, to the BeagleBone.
+On the host, using the FTP client, transfer the build executable in `build/EXO_ROBOT_2020`, along with the contents of the `initRobot` folder, to the Beaglebone.

 > Note: The `initRobot` folder contains scripts for setting up the CAN interfaces that CORC uses for communication

+## Run Virtual ExoTestMachine

+To run the ExoTestMachine, open your preferred terminal window and SSH into the the BeagleBone ([tutorial](https://elinux.org/Beagleboard:Terminal_Shells)).
+This will provide terminal access to the target, on the host.
+This can be done using the same username and password, e.g:

+$ ssh debian@192.168.7.2

-You will need to change the permissions of the executables to executable.
-You can do this using the the `chmod +x` command. e.g.
+At this point, you will need to change the permissions of the executables to executable.
+You can do this using the the `chmod +x` command on the target. e.g.

 $ chmod +x EXO_ROBOT_2020

 This must be repeated for the `.sh` scripts as well.

-## Run Virtual ExoTestMachine

-To run the ExoTestMachine, open your preferred terminal window and SSH into the the BeagleBone ([tutorial](https://elinux.org/Beagleboard:Terminal_Shells)), using the same username and password, e.g:

-$ ssh debian@192.168.7.2

-Initialize Virutal CAN device to bind to and run candump ([candump manpage](https://manpages.debian.org/testing/can-utils/candump.1.en.html)) on the VCAN interface.
+Initialize the Virtual CAN device to set up, bind to and run candump ([candump manpage](https://manpages.debian.org/testing/can-utils/candump.1.en.html)) on the VCAN interface.
 ```bash
   cd initRobot
   ./initVCAN